-We have audited the financial statements of Office Depot, Inc. and subsidiaries (the "Company") as of December 25, 2010 and December 26, 2009, and for each of the three fiscal years in the period ended December 25, 2010, and have issued our report thereon dated February 22, 2011, April 6, 2011, as to the effects of the restatement discussed in Note B (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the restatement discussed in Note B), and our report relating to the effectiveness of Office Depot, Inc.'s internal control over financial reporting as of December 25, 2010 dated February 22, 2011, April 6, 2011, as to the effects of the material weakness identified in our report (which report expresses an adverse opinion on internal control over financial reporting); such consolidated financial statements and reports are included elsewhere in this Form 10-K/A. Our audits also included the consolidated financial statement schedule of the Company listed in the accompanying index at Item 15(a)(2).
-This financial statement schedule is the responsibility of the Company's management.
+We have audited the consolidated financial statements of Office Depot, Inc. and subsidiaries (the "Company") as of December 25, 2010 and December 26, 2009, and for each of the three fiscal years in the period ended December 25, 2010, and the Company's internal control over financial reporting as of December 25, 2010, and have issued our reports thereon dated February 22, 2011; such consolidated financial statements and reports are included elsewhere in this Form 10-K. Our audits also included the consolidated financial statement schedule of the Company listed in the accompanying index at Item 15(a)2.
+This consolidated financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
-In our opinion, such consolidated financial statement schedules, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.
+In our opinion, such consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.